Susan Barlow: Storylines

-In 1985, Susan returned again now working as a market researcher.
-She began an affair with her father's sworn enemy Mike Baldwin and they got engaged but Ken refused to attend as he hated Mike and could not come to terms with the fact he was marrying his little girl.
-But after a lot of thinking and talking to Susan, Peter and Deirdre he walked Susan down the aisle on 6 May 1986.
-The marriage failed, because Susan's career ambitions did not fit in with Mike's plans for the future.
-When she got pregnant, Mike wanted her to abandon her business; Susan decided to have an abortion.
-Mike branded her a killer and a murdering bitch and she left him and moved to Newcastle after just a year of marriage in November 1987.
+In 1985, Susan returns again now working as a market researcher.
+She begins an affair with her father's sworn enemy Mike Baldwin (Johnny Briggs), and they get engaged, but Ken refuses to attend as he hates Mike, and cannot come to terms with the fact Mike is marrying his daughter.
+After a lot of thinking and talking to Susan, Peter and Deirdre, Ken decides to walk Susan down the aisle, on 6 May 1986.
+The marriage fails, because Susan's career ambitions do not fit in with Mike's plans for the future.
+When she gets pregnant, Mike wants her to abandon her business; Susan decides to have an abortion.
+Mike brands her a killer and a murdering bitch, and she leaves him, and moves to Newcastle, after just a year of marriage in November 1987.

-By December 2000, Peter was living with Ken and Deirdre.
-While arguing with Ken, Peter let slip that Susan had a son.
-Ken insisted Peter explain, which he did, telling Ken that Susan had lied about the abortion and gave birth to her son, Adam in May 1988.
-Susan had only told Peter this.
-Ken went to Scotland the following month to visit Susan and she made him swear not to tell Mike.
-Ken told Deirdre and she told Dev Alahan.
-He told Mike who called Susan and demanded access.
-Susan, who was visiting her father and brother, refused.
-Mike threatened her with legal action.
-Susan tried to flee again with Adam to Ireland, but while driving on the M6, her car crashed into a tree.
-Susan was killed instantly but Adam suffered only minor injuries.
-Susan's body was taken back to Weatherfield for her funeral, and she was buried next to her mother, Valerie.
-Peter, Adam, Ken and his other son Daniel Osbourne occasionally talk about Susan since she died.
+By December 2000, Peter is living with Ken and Deirdre.
+While arguing with Ken, Peter let slip that Susan has a son.
+Susan has only told Peter about this.
+Peter then explains to Ken that Susan lied about having an abortion, and gave birth to a son, Adam (Iain De Caestecker), in May 1988.

+Ken goes to Scotland the following month to visit Susan, and she makes him swear not to tell Mike.
+Ken tells Deirdre and she tells Dev Alahan (Jimmi Harkishin).
+He tells Mike, who calls Susan and demands access.
+Susan, who is visiting her father and brother, refuses.
+Mike threatens her with legal action.
+Susan tries to flee again with Adam to Ireland, but while driving on the M6, her car crashes into a tree.
+Susan is killed instantly but Adam suffers only minor injuries.
+Susan's body is taken back to Weatherfield for her funeral, and she is buried next to her mother, Valerie.
+Peter, Adam, Ken and his other son Daniel Osbourne (Rob Mallard), occasionally talk about Susan since she died.